tsroten/zhon/docs/index.rst

     The concatenation of :py:data:`zhon.pinyin.vowels`,
     :py:data:`zhon.pinyin.consonants`, :py:data:`zhon.pinyin.marks`,
     :py:data:`zhon.pinyin.punctuation`, and :py:data:`string.whitespace`.
 This
-    is essentially a Pinyin whitelist for complete Pinyin sentences -- it's every possible valid character a Pinyin string can use assuming all non-Chinese words that might be included (like proper nouns) use ASCII.
+    is essentially a Pinyin allowlist for complete Pinyin sentences -- it's every possible valid character a Pinyin string can use assuming all non-Chinese words that might be included (like proper nouns) use ASCII.